elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> It's a behavioral pattern that establishes a one-to-many relationship between objects, so when one object changes its state, all its dependents are notified and updated.<br/>
+      <strong>Interview Response:</strong> The Observer pattern is a software design pattern where an object, known as the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
     </div>
     <br/>
     <div>